 The USART transmitter block diagram is shown in Figure 18-1.
 The heart of the transmitter is the transmit (serial) shift register (TSR).
 The shift register obtains its data from the read/write transmit buffer register TXREG.
 The TXREG register is loaded with data in software.
 The TSR register is not loaded until the last bit has been transmitted from the previous load.
 As soon as the last bit is transmitted, the TSR is loaded with new data from the TXREG (if available).
 Once the TXREG register transfers the data to the TSR register (occurs in one Tcycle), the TXREG is empty and the TXIF interrupt flag bit is set.
 The interrupt can be enabled/disabled by setting/clearing enable the TXIE bit.
-The TXIF flag bit will be set regardless of the state of the TXIE enable bit and cannot be cleared in software.
-It will reset only when new data is loaded into the TXREG register.
+The TXIF flag bit will be set regardless of the state of the TXREG register.
 While the TXIF flag bit indicates the status of the TXREG register, the TRMT bit (TXSTA<1>) shows the status of the TSR register.
 The TRMT bit is a read only bit which is set when the TSR is empty.
 No interrupt logic is tied to this bit, so the user has to poll this bit in order to determine if the TSR register is empty.
 The TSR is not mapped in data memory so it is not available to the user.